SecurityCompass/iPhoneLabs/lab2.markdown

 ![Modifying transfer](img/2_trap.jpeg)

 Notice that the from account is now from another user.
+If you go back to the account screen, you will see that you successfully transfered money without losing any.
+If you reset the application and login as the other user, you will see they lost money.

 ## Solution